gsangeryee/smart-contract-audit-reports/typical_issues/Most_Common_Issues/1-Business_Logic.md

 	1. **Mutual consent mechanisms must be carefully designed to separate approval logic from asset transfer logic, especially when dealing with native assets like ETH.**
 122. [[2022-11-debtdao#[H-04] Borrower can close a credit without repaying debt|[H-04] Borrower can close a credit without repaying debt]]
 	1. ***Input validation must be performed on all external inputs, especially those that control system state transitions.***
+123. [[2022-10-inverse#[M-06] User can free from liquidation fee if its escrow balance is less than the calculated liquidation fee|[M-06] User can free from liquidation fee if its escrow balance is less than the calculated liquidation fee]]
+	1. Consider what happens when a user has insufficient funds to cover the full fee amount. (partial payment)
+	2. #partilly_payback
+124. [[2022-10-inverse#[M-12] Users could get some DOLA even if they are on liquidation position|[M-12] Users could get some DOLA even if they are on liquidation position]]
+	1. collateral factors
+	2. Always use risk-adjusted valuations for credit decisions, not raw asset values.
+125. [[2022-10-inverse#[M-16] Calling repay function sends less DOLA to Market contract when `forceReplenish` function is not called while it could be called|[M-16] Calling repay function sends less DOLA to Market contract when `forceReplenish` function is not called while it could be called]]
+	1. **Ensure consistency across all paths that modify user positions**.
+In particular:
+		1. Any condition that should affect a user's debt or position must be checked in all relevant functions that modify that position.
+		2. Users shouldn't be able to evade penalties or additional costs by timing their actions to avoid certain mechanisms.
+		3. Protocol mechanisms like penalties or additional costs should be applied automatically rather than relying on external actors to trigger them.
+		4. When designing a protocol with multiple ways to modify a user's position, ensure that all paths lead to consistent economic outcomes.